Stage 12 – Pakistan: The Karakoram And Hindukush [1/2]

 Fifty kilometres down the KKH on the south side of the massif in Hunza proper, lies the charming hillside town of Karimabad.
 Not quite as spectacular as Passu, Karimabad has a eagle’s eye view of the stupendous Hunza Valley, and is arguably even more picturesque, with its swathes of greenery either side of the Hunza River.
 To the north, a huge cleft in the massif reveals a glimpse of the Ultar icefall; a tumbling glacier which looks like a colossal frozen waterfall.
 Sitting at the base of this defile is the impressive Baltit Fort, where the Mirs of Hunza lived until 1945, and whose architecture has elements of the Moghuls and Tibet.
 Rakaposhi, at 7788 m sits to the south-east and completes the magnificent surroundings of the town.
 As in Passu the autumn light is magnificent; the world seems to be caught in freeze-frame between the frenzy of summer and the bleakness of winter, a sea of riotous colour etched in gorgeous cool light.

-Sadly the town itself is not in such a splendid state; a hotel boom which was killed by September 11th has left dozens of half-finished buildings, bristling steel reinforcement rods and dangerous, sagging wiring.
+Sadly the town itself is not in such a splendid state; a hotel boom which was killed by the events of September 11th 2001 has left dozens of half-finished buildings, bristling steel reinforcement rods and dangerous, sagging wiring.
 The steep main street is a muddy mess of concrete rubble and broken asphalt up which labouring minibuses and Jeeps grind in clouds of smoke.
 The local Burusho people – who speak an intriguing language isolate unrelated to any known language – are extremely pleasant and tolerant, but the practice of marrying first cousins in such a small community has a clear effect on the demographic; at times it seems like half the population on the streets are lunatics, shouting at the sky, walking with a sleepwalker’s trudge,, wheedling for food at the village’s eating stalls.
 Nevertheless, the squalor does little to detract from the overall setting.

 In Gilgit once again, Andy, Karl and I regroup and head off east, passing the northern flanks of Nanga Parbat on the KKH, then joining the Indus once more and driving upstream into Baltistan, the Indian-controlled side of which I had driven through with Nao two months earlier.
 The road teeters high above the river, winding through tight mountain valleys until reaching a large, open area along the riverside close to the town of Skardu.
 Beyond the town the valley is wide and filled with alluvium, and the Indus a deep turquoise, looking very much as it did in Ladakh.
 Beyond the pleasant Balti town of Khapalu, we reach the furthest point on the road towards the disputed Indian border that foreigners are permitted to travel on, and then head north into the Hushe Valley.